wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getaddressesbylabel.md

 ---
-title: dash:getaddressesbylabel \[POST\] {disallowed}
+title: getaddressesbylabel  {disallowed} - Dash
-description: Returns a list of every address assigned to a particular label.
+description: Example code for the getaddressesbylabel  {disallowed} json-rpc method. Сomplete guide on how to use getaddressesbylabel  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters